ixu42/web-express-challenge/README.md

-# Pokedex App
+# Pokédex App

-Welcome to the Pokedex App!
+Welcome to the Pokédex App!
 This application allows users to explore and interact with a vast collection of Pokémon.
 Users can browse Pokémon, view their details, and manage their favorites through a user-friendly interface.

 ## Features